deezbills vs Monarch

 Native mobile apps

-deezbillsWeb works on any phone. iOS app on the way
+deezbillsWeb works on any phone. iOS and Android apps on the roadmap

 MonarchiOS and Android